Devik225/Devik225/Readme.md

 ---

 ### My projects
-1. Verse
+1. Verse: Music streaming Web App built on Reactjs.
-2. Deslize
+2. Deslize: Short news broadcasting Web App built on nodejs and express.
-3. Cloudcover
+3. Cloudcover: Weather search website built on nodejs and express.
-4. Remindo
+4. Remindo: To do list Web App built on nodejs express and used mongodb as database.
-5. Git-o
+5. Git-o: Web app to search github profiles.
-6. Tic Tac Toe
+6. Tic Tac Toe: It's simply a tic tac toe game with clean beautiful UI.

 ---